- What Is a Task List?

 A task list, at its most basic, is just a number of things you have to do, but digital tools have more bells and whistles, save you time and can help you work more productively.

-But how do you choose a desktop or online version of task list software?
+But how do you choose the best task management software for your team?
 There are pros and cons to both that should be outlined before you make a decision.

 Desktop Task List Software